theramiyer/blog/content/post/2020/reading-the-iast.md

 First of all, Sanskrit differentiates between sounds such as the sound of 'c' as in 'cup' (aspirated) and the sound of 'k' as in 'sky' (tenius).
 In general, when 'h' does not follow a letter, read it as a tenius sound.
 In other words, 'k' sounds like 'sky' and 'kh' sounds like 'kite'.

 - The velars are 'k', 'kh', 'g', 'gh' and 'ṅ'.
 The sound of 'ṅ' is like 'n' in 'king' or 'pink'.
 - Then there are the palatals, 'c', 'ch', 'j', 'jh', 'ñ'.
-The sound of 'c' in {{< smallcaps "IAST" >}} is like 'ch' in 'etch'.
+The sound of 'c' in {{< abbr "IAST" >}} is like 'ch' in 'etch'.
 The sound of 'ñ' is like 'n' in 'quench' or 'engine'.
 - Third are the retroflexes.
 We denote these with a dot below the letter: 'ṭ', 'ṭh', 'ḍ', 'ḍh' and 'ṇ'.
 The letter 'ṭ' sounds like 't' in 'curt', 'ṭh' like 't' in 'Thomas', 'ḍ' sounds like 'd' in 'bird', and 'ṇ' sounds like 'n' in 'control' or 'thunder'.
 - Fourth: the dentals, 't', 'th', 'd', 'dh' and 'n'.
 The sound of 't' is like that of 'th' in 'teeth', 'th' is like 'th' in 'throw', 'd' sounds like 'th' in 'this', 'dh' is a stronger version of 'th' in 'this', and 'n' is the regular 'n' as in 'synthesis'.
 - And, we have the labials, 'p', 'ph', 'b', 'bh' and 'm'.
 Note that 'ph' does not sound like 'phone', but like 'prove'.